 The resulting reduction in perfusion pressure makes the small low-pressure vessels supplying the head of the optic nerve vulnerable.

-Brief fluctuations in intracranial or systemic blood pressure may cause transient loss of function in the eyes.
-In general, this transient visual loss is also associated with headache and swelling of the optic disc.
+Temporary fluctuations in intracranial or systemic blood pressure may cause transient loss of function in the eyes.
+In general, this temporary visual loss is also associated with headaches and swelling of the optic disc.

 - Intracranial hypertension.